Fire erupts at apartment complex, Victory Brewing in Kennett Square, Pa.

 No injuries have been reported.

 PECO crews are on scene.
-At this time there are 55 customers without power due to the incident.
+Roughly 55 customers were without power due to the incident.

 Investigators are working to determine the cause of the fire.